lmhuhta/O2Secretariat/README.md

 Includes the main code which gives a root file as output

-Drawing macros coming at some point
+Also drawing macros and resulting figures